scs1cd/ISSI/README.md

 import sys
 sys.path.append('/full/path/to/directory/containg_thermal_history')
 ```
 before thermal_history is imported.
-Windows users beware, you'll need to escape each backslash (e.g. C:\\user\\folder) and watch out for special unicode characters if copy and pasting from the file browser, you may need to type it out manually.
+Windows users beware, you'll need to escape each backslash and watch out for special unicode characters if copy and pasting from the file browser, you may need to type it out manually.